Bacon-Wrapped Shrimp with Jalapeño

 • Garlic powder & black pepper: Classic seasoning combo.

-• Dried Mexican oregano: Optional but adds depth—can sub Italian oregano if needed.
+• Dried Mexican oregano: Optional, but adds depth (sub with Italian oregano).

-• Shrimp: Use medium-large shrimp (about 20), peeled and deveined with the tail on.
+• Shrimp: Medium-large (about 20), peeled and deveined with tails on.

-• Jalapeño peppers: Cut into thin strips for just the right amount of heat.
+• Jalapeño peppers: Thin strips for just the right amount of heat.

-• Toothpicks: Soak them first so they don’t burn!
+• Toothpicks: Soak before using so they don’t burn.

-Full measurements and step-by-step instructions are in the printable recipe card below.
+The full list of ingredients, quantities, and instructions can be found in the printable recipe card below.

 Want to save this recipe?